felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 {{< figure src="/img/finished-devops-handbook.jpg" position="center" caption="DONE!" >}}

-Can you  spot it?
+So, can you  spot it?
 The little detail that allowed me to finish the book?

 Look at the spine.
 Do you notice how curved it is?
 Isn't that simply wonderful?
-It reminds me of a well-loved punching bag.
+It reminds me of a well-loved punching bag...

 I guess I must explain.
 See, I have developed a very recent fondness for curved spines (at least, on books).
 I used to think having a book with a